 Workgroup noted that the effect on consumer bills is one of the highlighted aspects of analysis provided by the Proposer of 0678C; this is contained in Appendix xxx of the Modification.

 Workgroup noted the scale of change from the current regime to any new charging methodology which removes commodity-based charging, either moving to CWD or PS and, in addition, the removal of discounts (under the current regime, shippers are able to buy capacity for free).

+CWD results in charges which on average are higher at beach terminals than other entry point groups.
+This might be distortionary and result in higher priced NBP gas as charges are incrementally passed through on a marginal basis or cheaper sources of gas being frozen out of the market.

+Existing contracts have significantly lower charges than new entrants and this might be discriminatory.

+Scotland has higher DN charges than other points, this is not cost reflective given that most gas used to supply Scotland will enter at St Fergus and this may be politically sensitive.

+St Fergus has higher entry costs under CWD than PS, given that Norway is a marginal supplier to GB this has the potential to increase NBP gas price and therefore costs to customers by up to £10/year /customer or £190 M/YR.

+Peterhead has higher exit costs under CWD than PS, given that it may set the marginal clearing price in a future Capacity Mechanism auction this has the potential to impact customer levies therefore costs to customers by up to £5/year /customer or £117 M/YR.

+Supporting information to the above statements is provided in UNC modification 678C Appendix 4.

 Workgroup noted the significant task of determining an overall picture of the effect on consumers, whilst noting that the total amount recovered by National Grid is not changing.

 Workgroup noted the following: